dm03514/func-y-task-engine/README.md

 - Expose a list of all tasks executing
 - Expose each state of each task executing
 - Historic results (what retention policy?)
+- Each task execution is logged
+  - Each state transition in the task is logged

 ### Conditions
 - Wait